-Easy.
-This is a true set-and-forget slow cooker chili recipe.
+Easy meal.
+This is a true set-and-forget slow cooker chili recipe that's perfect for easy dinners.
 You don’t need to brown any meat ahead of time.
 Just dump everything in and walk away.
 Really.
 If you can open cans, you can make this chicken chili recipe.

-Healthy chicken chili.
-White chicken stays super juicy in the crockpot, especially when it’s soaking up all the saucy goodness from the tomatoes and warm spices.
-And the mixture of beans adds even more protein, a ton of flavor, and interesting texture.
+Wholesome chicken chili.
+Chicken breast meat stays super juicy in the crockpot, especially when it’s soaking up all the saucy goodness from the tomatoes and warm spices.
+And the mixture of beans adds heartiness and interesting texture.

 Hearty.
 This easy chicken chili is also a stick-to-your-ribs kind of dish with big chunks of chicken and tons of beans to fill you up and warm your soul.

 Chicken chili.
-If your family is used to having ground beef in their chili, I bet they won’t mind having big chunks of juicy white chicken in their chili instead.
+If your family is used to having traditional chili with ground beef, I bet they won’t mind this flavorful white chicken chili with big chunks of juicy white meat chicken in their chili.